top of page

 2 /Advocacy

-In addition to your nurse, you will also receive an Advocate.
+In addition to your nurse, you will also receive an advocate.
 Advocates are specially-trained to support victims of crime.
 They offer emotional support, soothe any concerns you have, and so much more.
-Your SANE and Advocate will work together to support you during the exam.
+Your SANE and advocate will work together to support you during the exam.

 3 / Consent